 Inclement Weather coverage provides reimbursement for unused trip expenses if you need to cancel your trip or cut it short due to severe weather at your destination.
 This is included within most travel insurance plans within the Trip Cancellation benefit.

-This coverage provides reimbursement if your personal skis, snowboard, boots, poles, or other sports equipment is lost, stolen, damaged, or delayed during a covered trip.
+This coverage can provide reimbursement if your personal skis, snowboard, boots, poles, or other sports equipment is lost, stolen, damaged, or delayed during a covered trip.

-If you're forced to end your trip early due to a covered reason, Trip Interruption coverage covers unused travel expenses like lodging reservations, transportation expenses, rental fees, and more.
+If you're forced to end your trip early due to a covered reason, Trip Interruption coverage can reimburse you for unused travel expenses like lodging reservations, transportation expenses, rental fees, and more.
 Some plans may also reimburse additional costs incurred to make new travel arrangements back home.

 If you experience a significant flight delay during your trip, your Travel Delay coverage can reimburse meal and accommodation expenses while you await your new departure time.
-A commonly covered delay scenario during winter seasons is snowstorms or icy conditions at your destination that make flying unsafe.
+A commonly covered delay scenario during winter seasons is snowstorms or icy conditions at your destination that cease flight operations for an extended period of time.

 To see exact pricing for your trip, try our travel insurance comparison tool.
 Simply enter your trip details to see all available plans and prices.
 Start a Quote